 - After participating in a subject-based library instruction session, students should possess intermediate skills in library research.

 - For a list of advanced instruction topics that can be covered during sessions and the approximate amount of time needed to cover each topic, see the Instruction Menu.

 - In addition to instruction, our subject librarians provide research guides for every discipline on campus.

 The library offers workshops on topics such as scholarly impact, using library databases, data management and software applications.

 Basic Library Skills – Help Your Students Survive College

 Georgia State University Library hosts a series of workshops and online tutorials that provide your students with research success skills that not only help them earn good grades, but can also prepare them for their careers beyond GSU.

 If students can’t make it to a workshop, video tutorials are available 24 hours a day, providing the basics of searching the catalog, using the library web site, locating a book and citing sources appropriately.

-In addition, library personnel are available for research support at the User Services Desk on Library North 1, by email, phone or live chat.
+In addition, library personnel are available for research support at the Atlanta Campus at the Research Support Desk on Library North 1, by email, phone or live chat.